Lane Kenworthy, The Good Society

 Another reason to doubt the importance of declining physical activity is that the elderly probably have become more active over time, not less, and yet we observe a rise in obesity among the elderly too, similar in timing and magnitude to that of younger adults.5

-In short, the evidence suggests that reduced physical activity hasn’t been a key cause of the surge in obesity in America.6 This doesn’t mean physical activity plays no role in determining which persons become obese.
+In short, the evidence suggests that reduced physical activity hasn’t been a key cause of the surge in obesity in America.6 This doesn’t mean physical activity plays no role in determining which persons have obesity.
 And it doesn’t mean an increase in activity can’t help to reduce obesity’s prevalence.
 But it does suggest that a strategy focused on increasing activity may not get us very far.

 IS REDUCED SMOKING TO BLAME?

-People who smoke regularly are less likely to become obese, and Americans have been smoking less over time.
+Obesity is less common among people who smoke regularly, and Americans have been smoking less over time.
 Is this why obesity has increased?
 Probably not.
-According to the best available data, smoking has decreased steadily since the 1960s, which is long before obesity shot up.7
+As figure 6 shows, smoking has decreased steadily since the mid-1960s, which is long before obesity shot up.

 THE CAUSE IS INCREASED EATING

-The most likely cause of rising obesity is that Americans began consuming more calories.8 Figure 6 shows the trend in eating, measured as average calories in the food supply (adjusted for loss and spoilage) according to data from the Department of Agriculture.
+The most likely cause of rising obesity is that Americans began consuming more calories.7 Figure 7 shows the trend in eating, measured as average calories in the food supply (adjusted for loss and spoilage) according to data from the Department of Agriculture.
 These data are available beginning in 1970.
 The timing of change matches that for obesity; the level is flat in the 1970s and then rises sharply beginning in the 1980s.
-A data series that goes back to 1950, measuring energy consumption per capita, also shows little or no change up to 1980 and then a sharp jump.9
+A data series that goes back to 1950, measuring energy consumption per capita, also shows little or no change up to 1980 and then a sharp jump.8

 THE FOOD SUPPLY HYPOTHESIS

 There is no simple measure that can capture this change.
-One partial measure, the number of restaurants per capita, correlates strongly with the prevalence of obesity over time.11
+One partial measure, the number of restaurants per capita, correlates strongly with the prevalence of obesity over time.12

-In this account, the comparatively rapid increase in obesity in the US and in the other English-speaking rich nations owes to these countries’ weak regulation of food and restaurants and to their lack of a well-entrenched healthy eating culture.
-Large-portion restaurants, particularly fast-food ones, proliferated more rapidly in the English-speaking countries.
+In this account, the comparatively rapid increase in obesity in the United States owes to its weak regulation of food and restaurants and to its lack of a well-entrenched healthy eating culture.
+Large-portion restaurants, particularly fast-food ones, proliferated more rapidly in the US.
 Junk food became available in grocery and convenience stores sooner and in larger quantities.
-And the shift away from home cooking and limited snacking occurred more quickly and decisively.12
+And the shift away from home cooking and limited snacking occurred more quickly and decisively.13

 THE INCOME INEQUALITY HYPOTHESIS

 In recent years some researchers have advanced an alternative hypothesis that blames rising income inequality.
-Inequality is said to increase status competition, which increases stress, which in turn prompts overeating.13
+Inequality is said to increase status competition, which increases stress, which in turn prompts overeating.14

-The chief empirical evidence cited in support of the income inequality hypothesis is the pattern across affluent countries.
-Figure 7 shows the cross-country association between obesity and income inequality as of the mid-to-late 2000s.
-I’ve used obesity rates based on self-reports for most of the countries and the true rate minus a few percentage points for the others.16 As the solid line indicates, the association is positive; nations with higher income inequality tend to have higher obesity rates.
+One piece of evidence cited in support of the income inequality hypothesis is the pattern across affluent countries.17 Figure 10 shows the cross-country association between obesity and income inequality.
+The solid line indicates a positive association, suggesting that nations with higher income inequality tend to have higher obesity rates.

-However, the positive association is driven by the four nations in the upper-right portion of the chart: Australia, New Zealand, the United Kingdom, and the United States.
-If we exclude them, the association disappears entirely; there is no relationship between income inequality and obesity across the other 17 countries (dashed line).
-So if obesity is exceptionally high in those four countries due to something other than income inequality — to the supply of cheap high-calorie food, for example — then there is nothing left in support of the inequality hypothesis.
+However, the positive association is driven by the position of the United States.
+If we exclude the US, the association disappears entirely; there is no relationship between income inequality and obesity across the other 20 countries (dashed line).
+So if obesity is exceptionally high in the US due to something other than income inequality — to the supply of cheap high-calorie food, for example — then there is nothing left in support of the inequality hypothesis.

-Since countries and states differ in a number of ways that might affect obesity — from food preferences to education to affluence to physical activity — our best bet analytically is to compare changes over time.
-Figure 9 shows change in the obesity rate by change in income inequality for countries.
-The pattern summarized by the solid regression line suggests support for the notion that income inequality increases obesity.
-The dashed line excludes Australia, New Zealand, the UK, and the US — countries where the food supply hypothesis may account for much of the rise in obesity.
-It suggests no association between change in income inequality and change in obesity.
+Since countries differ in a number of ways that might affect obesity — from food preferences to education to affluence to physical activity — our best bet analytically is to compare changes over time.18 Figure 11 shows change in the obesity rate by change in income inequality.
+The pattern summarized by the solid regression line again suggests support for the notion that income inequality increases obesity, but the dashed line, which excludes the United States, again suggests no association.

-Data for the US states are available from 1995 to 2010.
+Figure 13 shows change in obesity by change in income inequality across the states.
+(The change period ends in 2009 because more recent obesity data aren’t comparable due to a change in measurement.)
 If income inequality is an important determinant of obesity, we would expect states in which income inequality has increased the most to have experienced the largest rise in obesity.
-But as figure 10 shows, they haven’t.19
+But they haven’t.21

 The bottom line on the inequality hypothesis: It’s plausible.
-And at first glance the over-time pattern in the US, the cross-country pattern, and the cross-state pattern seem supportive.
+And at first glance the over-time pattern in the US and the cross-country pattern seem supportive.
 But when we look deeper, the case for income inequality as a key determinant of obesity is weak.

 THE ECONOMIC INSECURITY HYPOTHESIS

 A related hypothesis suggests that the problem is rising economic insecurity.
-Here too the mechanism is said to be stress.20
+Here too the mechanism is said to be stress.22

-The English-speaking countries may well have more economic insecurity than other rich nations, and it could be that insecurity has increased more in those countries than elsewhere.
-If so, the insecurity hypothesis might be helpful in accounting for the differences in obesity across these countries.
-Unfortunately, we don’t have an especially valid and reliable measure of economic insecurity for cross-country analysis.22 That’s true also for the US states.
+The United States may well have more economic insecurity than other rich nations, and it could be that insecurity has increased more in the US than elsewhere.
+If so, the insecurity hypothesis might be helpful in accounting for the difference in obesity between the US and other countries.
+Unfortunately, we don’t have an especially valid and reliable measure of economic insecurity for cross-country analysis.24 That’s true also for the US states.